 Obtain 10% more free trial signups by increasing organic traffic by 8% in the next 3 months.

 Asking yourself these questions will help you decide which marketing channels will help you accomplish your goals.
-Keeping long-term goals top-of-mind is an excellent way to guide your budgeting process and help you make the proper allocation decisions.
+Keeping long-term goals top-of-mind is an excellent way to guide your budgeting process and help you make the proper allocation decisions to drive engagement, for instance.

 You should also reevaluate your buyer’s journey and sales funnel and determine where you need to improve most to obtain your desired results.